-- 1) For purposes of this policy, "family" means: - a.
-COAC member's spouse; - b. a COAC member's dependents; or - c. any other individual sharing a household and expenses with a COAC member. - 2) For purposes of this policy, "financial interest" means an interest held by a COAC member which is: - a. an ownership interest in a business; - b. a creditor interest in an insolvent business; - c. an employment or prospective employment for which negotiations have begun; - d. an ownership interest in real or personal property; - e. a loan or other debtor interest; - f. a directorship or officership in a business; or - g. a personal and material economic interest in a transaction. - 3) For purposes of this policy, "personal interest" means any relationship or activity that impairs, or potentially impairs, the ability of a COAC member to make impartial decisions in carrying out COAC business.
+- 1) For purposes of this Policy, "family" means: - a.
+COAC member's spouse or partner; - b. a COAC member's dependents; or - c. any other individual sharing a household and expenses with a COAC member. - 2) For purposes of this Policy, "financial interest" means an interest held by a COAC member or the member's family which is: - a. an ownership interest in a business; - b. a creditor interest in an insolvent business; - c. employment or prospective employment for which negotiations have begun; - d. an ownership interest in real or personal property; - e. a loan or other debtor interest; - f. a directorship or officership in a business; or - g. a personal and material economic interest in a transaction. - 3) For purposes of this Policy, "personal interest" means any relationship or activity that impairs, or potentially impairs, the ability of a COAC member to make impartial decisions in carrying out COAC business.